 Renting an apartment or a room in Canada is usually fairly straightforward and it doesn’t involve as much red tape as in many countries—no need to provide ten years’ worth of pay stubs, a cosigner who makes millions or your complete family history.

-However, there are several key points you should know before starting to look for your home sweet home and signing a lease in Canada.
+However, there are several key points you should be aware of before starting to look for your home sweet home and signing a lease in Canada.

 For more information about rental prices, don’t miss How expensive is life in Canada?
 A 2019-2020 cost of living review by province and territory.